- Related Symptoms

 What symptoms may accompany nausea?

-- Abdominal tenderness with nausea suggests bowel obstruction.
+- Abdominal tenderness: Suggests bowel obstruction.

-- Vomiting of blood-like material may indicate upper gastrointestinal bleeding.
+- Vomiting of blood-like material: May indicate upper gastrointestinal bleeding.

-- Heartburn with nausea signals gastroesophageal reflux disease (GERD).
+- Heartburn: Signals gastroesophageal reflux disease (GERD).

-- Vomitus with sediments indicates an intestinal blockage.
+- Vomitus with sediments: Indicates an intestinal blockage.

 When to call a doctor for nausea